gottacatchenall/thesis_proposal/README.md

 @fig:fnrtaxonomy shows a taxonomy of false-negatives in occurrence, co-occurrence, and interaction data.

-Co-occurrence is not the same thing as interaction [@Blanchet2020CooNot], but often is used as a proxy.

 ![A taxonomy of occurrence, co-occurrence, and interaction false negatives in data](./figures/ch2.png){#fig:fnrtaxonomy}

 The first result is to compute a null expectation of the probability